 To make your job board stand out, direct partnerships with employers are key.
 These relationships give you access to exclusive job listings and help establish a reliable content pipeline.
 Start by reaching out to HR departments through email or LinkedIn, offering free initial postings to demonstrate the value of your platform.
 Once you’ve shown that your board attracts qualified candidates, you can negotiate ongoing agreements for direct job submissions or data feeds like XML or RSS.

 You can also expand your listings by securing API access or forming affiliate partnerships with other job boards.
 Use tools like CSV or direct link importers to integrate structured data feeds from your partners.
-This method is far more dependable than scraping, as it relies on mutual agreements rather than fragile technical solutions that can break whenever a website updates its layout.
+This method is far more dependable than DIY scraping, as it relies on mutual agreements rather than fragile technical solutions that can break whenever a website updates its layout.

-When Scraping Might Still Make Sense in 2025
+When Scraping Might Still Make Sense in 2026

-Even as API-based aggregation takes center stage, there are still specific scenarios where scraping remains a practical option.
+Even as managed aggregation takes center stage, there are still specific scenarios where scraping remains a practical option.
 Recognizing these situations can help you shape a smarter data strategy for your job board.
 Let’s explore when scraping might still be relevant and how to handle it responsibly.

 Situations Where Scraping May Be Necessary